Fury Warrior DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0)

 2.2.

-Because Charge Icon Charge is off the global cooldown, opening combat with Recklessness Icon Recklessness followed immediately by Charge will lead to a net increase in Rage generation on the pull with no additional downtime, however, it is crucial to ensure that the target will not be moving substantially, or else you will easily find yourself moving to the boss's former location, and wasting precious buff time trying to reposition.
+Because Charge Icon Charge is off the global cooldown, opening combat with Recklessness Icon Recklessness followed immediately by Charge will lead to a net increase in Rage generation on the pull with little to no additional downtime, however, it is crucial to ensure that the target will not be moving substantially, or else you will easily find yourself moving to the former location, and wasting precious buff time trying to reposition.

-Multiple-Target Rotation for Fury Warriors
+Multi-Target Ability Priority List for Fury Warriors

-2. Recklessness Icon Recklessness
+1. Recklessness Icon Recklessness

-3. Avatar Icon Avatar simultaneously with Recklessness
+2. Avatar Icon Avatar simultaneously with Recklessness

 5. Rampage Icon Rampage if Enrage Icon Enrage is not active